ab77/netflix-proxy/README.md

 # netflix-proxy [![Build Status](https://travis-ci.org/ab77/netflix-proxy.svg?branch=new-auth)](https://travis-ci.org/ab77/netflix-proxy) [![](https://www.paypalobjects.com/en_GB/i/btn/btn_donate_SM.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5UUCDR8YXWERQ)
 `Docker` packaged smart DNS proxy to watch `Netflix`, `Hulu`[n2], `HBO Now` and others out of region using `BIND` and `sniproxy`[n1].
 Works for blocked sites too, such as [PornHub](http://www.pornhub.com/).

 This is the [new-auth](https://github.com/ab77/netflix-proxy/tree/new-auth) version, which among other things, adds automatic IP address authorisation via dynamic DNS/HTTP redirect.
-This version also adds a caching `dnsmasq` DNS resolver behind `sniproxy`, to speed up DNS resolution and improve security as well as Docker IPv6 dual-stack support[n9].
-The code will eventually be merged into the [master](https://github.com/ab77/netflix-proxy/tree/master) branch, once it is deemed stable enough.
+This version also adds a caching `dnsmasq` DNS resolver behind `sniproxy` to speed up DNS resolution and improve security as well as enables Docker IPv6 dual-stack support.
+The later two features are disabled by default[n9].

 This solution will only work with devices supporting Server Name Indication (SNI)[n7].
 To test, open a web browser on the device you are planning to watch content and go to [this](https://sni.velox.ch/) site (`https://sni.velox.ch/`).